 - Sieve in the flour, baking powder and spices then add the salt and pepper and mix well.

-- To cook the fritters heat about 2 tablespoons of oil in a large non stick pan, add two tablespoons of the batter at a time the pan, lightly press down the batter with the back of a spoon.Cook the fritters for about 3 minutes each side, they should be golden brown and cooked through.
+- To cook the fritters heat about 2 tablespoons of oil in a large nonstick pan, add two tablespoons of the batter at a time to the pan, and lightly press down the batter with the back of a spoon.Cook the fritters for about 3 minutes on each side, they should be golden brown and cooked through.
 I cooked these in batches of four.
 You can keep them warm in the oven if you need.